Vathylakkos, Drama: Early 20th century

 According to the Greek authorities, population of the village was 589 people in 1913 census data.
 The population had increased to 607 people in 1920 the census.
 According to conditions in that time growth of population is one of the rare villages.
 It is the reason of Muslim population who live together with non-Muslim population in other villages to flee to in higher safe places from the pressures of the gangs.

 According to data of Greek agriculture and forestry authorities in 1914, forest land of village was 7000 acres and cultivated land remarked only 1 acre of agricultural data.
 Product yields were recorded only 50 kg in the book.
 It is a mountain village and livelihood is based on livestock.

 Population exchange

 Because of Treaty of Lausanne village was included the Greco-Turkish population exchange of 1923.
 All people in the Kovitsa started the journey from the Drama train station to Turkey in summer of 1923.

 According to statistics Vasil Kanchov ("Macedonia Ethnography and Statistics") Kovitsa has 410 inhabitants, all Turks in 1900.
 When its most of Muslim inhabitants left and settled in Kayabaşı and Mahmut Şevket Paşa village in Istanbul, and also others Halitpaşa and Yağcılar in Akhisar in Manisa, Kadıköy in Keşan and some villages of Orhangazi, İznik in Bursa, hence were replaced by entirely Greek 41 refugee families and 131 residents from Turkey.
-New inhabitants of Kayabaşı lived together with Orthodox inhibitans of Kayabaşı for a while and most of old inhabitants settled in Kayalar in Greece.
+New inhabitants of Kayabaşı lived together with Orthodox inhibitans of Kayabaşı for a while and most of old inhabitants settled in Kailaria region in Greece.